18 Everyday Habits That Could Be Ruining Your Skin

 Nicotine constricts blood vessels, reducing oxygen and nutrient flow to the skin, vital for skin repair and regeneration.
 Additionally, repetitive facial expressions made while smoking—like pursing the lips—can contribute to wrinkles around the mouth.
 Quitting smoking can significantly improve your skin’s health and appearance, along with numerous other health benefits.

-Neglecting to Cleanse Your Face Nightly
+Neglecting To Cleanse Your Face Nightly

 Photo Credit: Canva Pro